inariksit/gf-agreement-tutorial/README.md

 # gf-agreement-tutorial
-A companion repository for my blog post on verbal agreement in GF
+A companion repository for my blog post on verbal agreement in GF.